Trones21/link-extractor/README.md

-Here's a draft for the **README** of the Link Extractor Tool for your GitHub repository:

----

 # Link Extractor Tool

 The **Link Extractor Tool** is a lightweight CLI utility for parsing markdown files and extracting all the links contained within them.
 It’s designed to serve as a foundation for more complex tools, such as visualizing the interconnectedness of documents and external resources.